wallter/laravel-ai-code-analysis/README.md

 ## Features

 ### Code Parsing and Analysis
-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase  - **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase.
+- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase.

-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase### Static Analysis

-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebaseThe project integrates multiple static analysis tools to ensure code quality and adherence to best practices.
-The following tools are configured:

-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase- **PHPStan**: Detects errors in PHP code without running it.
-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase- **PHP_CodeSniffer**: Checks for coding standard violations.
-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase- **Psalm**: Focuses on type safety and finding potential bugs.

-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebaseThese tools can be run individually or as part of the analysis pipeline using Artisan commands.
 - **Abstract Syntax Tree (AST) Insights:** Captures detailed AST data, including node types, attributes, and structural relationships, enabling advanced analysis of code structure and behavior.
 - **Granular Metadata:** Extracts metadata such as namespaces, file paths, line numbers, and method parameters to facilitate in-depth understanding and precise debugging.
 - **Persistent Tracking:** Stores parsed data in a database, allowing for historical tracking, cross-referencing, and analysis over time.